 Contents on this page:

-At the staff appraisal, the overall goals of both the organisation and the employee must be clarified and mapped out, and also concretize the employee's skills development needs.
-The conversation should touch on the entire work situation with a long-term focus including feedback, evaluation and planning.
+A staff appraisal is a prepared discussion between an employee and his or her immediate manager that aims to develop both the organisation and the individual.
+During the appraisal, both the organisation's and the employee's overall goals should be clarified and mapped out, and the employee's competence development needs should be specified.
+The discussion should cover the entire work situation with a long-term focus including feedback, evaluation and planning.

 Shared responsibility for organisational development